suffolklibraries/lgc/content/collections/events/sea-shanties-13-09.md

     content:
       -
         type: text
-        text: 'Professional storyteller Hannah Brailsford joins us for a morning of seafaring and exploring themed stories. ' -
+        text: 'As part of Heritage Open Days, join us for a special free performance by The Silver Darlings all-female Sea Shanty Crew. '
+  -
     type: paragraph
     attrs: